HariSekhon/Knowledge-Base/git.md

 ### Squash Commits

-Squash commit merges have a similar issue to rebasing in that they lose intermediate commits and keep only the very last version of the branch code, losing the process and any code/comments/commit messages that might have been useful to keep as references in the history.
+Squash commit merges have a similar issue to rebasing in that they lose intermediate commits and keep only the very last version of the branch code, losing the process and any code / comments / commit messages that might have been useful to keep as references in the history.

 Future engineers doing `git log` will not be able to see the process of the evolution of your code, only the very final version, somewhat defeating the purpose of version control history!